 Under the Second Amended Credit Agreement, we may elect to pay interest on the Credit Line based on LIBOR plus an applicable margin (varying from 1.25% to 1.75%) or base rate (based on the prime rate of U.S. Bank or as otherwise specified in the Second Amended Credit Agreement) plus an applicable margin (varying from 0.00% to 0.50%).
 The applicable margins are calculated quarterly and vary based on our cash flow leverage ratio as set forth in the Second Amended Credit Agreement.
-The interest rates in effect at March 31, 2021 and December 31, 2020 were 1.37% and 1.39%, respectively.
+The interest rates in effect at June 30, 2021 and December 31, 2020 were 1.35% and 1.39%, respectively.
 There are no commitment fees or unused line fees under the Second Amended Credit Agreement.

 On December 31, 2021, the process of cessation of LIBOR as a reference rate will begin.
 LIBOR may continue to be used for new and existing borrowings on the Credit Line through December 31, 2021.
 After that date, new borrowings will no longer use LIBOR as a reference rate.
 Instead, these borrowings will be subject to an interest rate based on either the Secured Overnight Financing Rate ("SOFR"), which is deemed a replacement benchmark for LIBOR under the Second Amended Credit Agreement, or an alternate index to be agreed upon.
 Between December 31, 2021 and June 30, 2023, any legacy borrowings may continue to use LIBOR as the basis for interest rates.
-After June 30, 2023, however, all borrowings will be based on SOFR or the alternate index.
+After June 30, 2023, all borrowings will be based on SOFR or the alternate index.

 The Second Amended Credit Agreement includes financial covenants requiring a minimum fixed charge coverage ratio and a maximum cash flow leverage ratio.
 In addition, the Second Amended Credit Agreement contains other customary affirmative and negative covenants and events of default.
-At March 31, 2021, we were in compliance with the covenants and conditions of the Second Amended Credit Agreement.
+At June 30, 2021, we were in compliance with the covenants and conditions of the Second Amended Credit Agreement.

-At March 31, 2021 and December 31, 2020, we had \$40.0 million and \$20.0 million outstanding under the Credit Line, respectively.
-Our total interest expense on borrowings was \$0.1 million and \$0.7 million during the three months ended March 31, 2021 and 2020, respectively.
+At June 30, 2021 and December 31, 2020, we had \$46.0 million and \$20.0 million outstanding under the Credit Line, respectively.
+Our total interest expense on borrowings was \$0.2 million and \$0.4 million during the three months ended June 30, 2021 and 2020, respectively.
+Our total interest expense on borrowings was \$0.3 million and \$1.1 million during the six months ended June 30, 2021 and 2020, respectively.